Emeralda0144/Research-Project-approval/project1/README.md

 -   Describe the technical risks, the potential impact, and what safeguards or alternatives you have in mind
 -   Describe non-technical risks, the potential impact, and what strategies are in place to prevent these negative outcomes

+ Done?
+Help

 ### 6\.
 Infrastructure

 In a section called "Infrastructure":

--   Describe your process for branching and merging in your team's repository (e.g. [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow), [Picking the right branch-merge strategy](https://www.agileconnection.com/article/picking-right-branch-merge-strategy)
+-   Describe your process for branching and merging in your team's repository (e.g. [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow), [Picking the right branch-merge strategy](https://www.agileconnection.com/article/picking-right-branch-merge-strategy\)
 -   Describe your strategy for deployment
 -   Describe how you will populate your app with data
 -   Describe what tools, automation or process you will use for testing

 ### 7\.
 Existing Solutions

 In a section called "Existing Solutions":

--   List any similar products or solutions that currently exist.
+* List any similar products or solutions that currently exist.
--   For each item in the list, explain similarities and differences
+* For each item in the list, explain similarities and differences

 If you intend to reimplement a proven solution, then describe the various proven solutions and why you chose to reimplement based on a particular specification.

 As an example, lets say you will develop an image compression algorithm, and decide to go with *Transform coding*.
-Utilize this section to describe the different classes of image compression, and the various types of compression algorithms and the unique aspects of *Transform coding*.
+Utilize this section to describe the different classes of image compression, and the various types of compression algorithms and the unique aspects of *Transform coding.

 Copyright © 2022 ALX, All rights reserved.